 6. You accept that telemedicine does not provide emergency services.
 Ms. Tift will discuss an emergency response plan with you.

 7. You understand that you are responsible for (a) providing the necessary computer, telecommunications equipment and internet access for telemedicine sessions, (b) the information security on your computer and related devices, and (c) arranging a location with sufficient lighting and privacy that is free from distractions or intrusions for your telemedicine sessions.

 8. You understand that you may use email to communicate with Ms. Tift about scheduling and other logistics, but confidentiality of emails cannot be guaranteed.
-Ms. Tift discourages clients from disclosing confidential or sensitive information by these methods.
+Ms. Tift requests that clients not disclose confidential or sensitive information by these methods.

 9. You understand that you have a right to access your medical information and copies of medical records in accordance with California law.

 1. You have reviewed and fully understand the terms and conditions of this Agreement, and have been given access to this document to review if you desire.
 You have discussed such terms and conditions with Maysie Tift, the Therapist, and have had any questions with regard to its terms and conditions answered to your satisfaction.
 You agree to abide by the terms and conditions of this Agreement, and you consent to participate in psychotherapy with Maysie Tift, MFT.
 Moreover, you agree to hold Maysie Tift free and harmless from any claims, demands, or suits for damages from any injury or complications whatsoever, save negligence, that may result from such treatment.

 2. You have been informed that Ms. Tift's Notice of Privacy Practices is posted for you on her website (“Forms and Handouts for Clients” page)

 3. You authorize the release of any medical or other information necessary to process insurance claims.

 4. You authorize payment of medical benefits to Maysie Tift, MFT for mental health services.